-Have you been facing problems in interviews?
+Have you been facing problems in Interviews?
 Do you fear to deliver any speech?
-Do you hesitate to speak in your company meeting?
+Do you hesitate to speak at your company meeting?
 Do you have problems explaining your views to others?
 Do others disagree with you even though you are right?

 Poor communication generally leads to disagreement and misunderstandings.
 Even in a romantic relationship if you are poor at communication, chances are high that you will break up with your boyfriend or girlfriend.

 Good Communication Skill is a must for Software Testers.
 You might have seen this line in every job requirements especially openings in QA and testing field.
 As testers require communicating with different project team members including clients, communication skill plays an important role.

 If you want to win the arguments (I mean arguments that are right) and find the common solution for your problems with your subordinates then you should be able to express your views effectively.

 As a part of ‘Soft Skills for Testers’ article series, I am sharing a detailed powerpoint presentation on “How to improve Communication Skill”.

 Keep in mind these simple rules for Effective Communication:

 - Listen carefully when others are clarifying their thoughts.
 Don’t interrupt others in-between.

 - Do not speak too fast.
 Slow down while speaking.